bitwiseworks/cmake-os2/Help/manual/cmake.1.rst

 .. option:: --fresh

-  Perform a fresh configuration of the build tree.
+  Perform a fresh configuration of the build tree, which has the same effect as :option:`cmake --fresh`.
-  This removes any existing ``CMakeCache.txt`` file and associated ``CMakeFiles/`` directory, and recreates them from scratch.

 View Help
 =========